This post contains affiliate links. Please read my disclosures.

 However, this is all just bonus material as oats also taste terrific which is carried through into your bakes and also add texture from beautifully fluffy bakes to flaky pastry.

 What is oat flour?

 Oat flour is basically very finely ground oats.
-You can easily grind oats yourself to make oat flour but the finer the grind then the fluffier the cake which is why I buy commercial oat flour.
-I like to use Bob's Red Mill Gluten-Free-Oat Flour which is widely available and certified gluten-free.
+You can easily grind oats yourself to make oat flour but the finer the grind then the fluffier the cake which is why a commercial bag of oat flour is ideal.

-However on the very regular occasions which I run out then there is a negligible difference in the homemade version.
+However if you run out of your bag of oat flour there is a negligible difference in the homemade version.
 It’s also the much cheaper way to go.

 Oat flour is simple to make as all you are required to do is:

 - Bung a heap of jumbo rolled oats destined for your porridge into the food processor and turn it on.

 - Within about 30 seconds you will have a beautiful oat flour.

 If you need a specific amount for a recipe then the ratio is:

 1.25 Jumbo Rolled Oats : 1 oat flour